Rich Nigro elected as new Buffalo Teachers Federation president

 A runoff between Rich Nigro and Marc Bruno will determine who becomes the next leader of the region's largest teachers union.

-Nigro and MacPherson-Sullivan ran a platform that focused on three central issues: communication, school safety and equity.
-Their emphasis on communication was all-encompassing: Their aim is to streamline messaging to teachers through a more modern, secure platform, Nigro said, improving organization within a massive union of 3,700 members and a range of committees.
+The victorious duo ran a platform that focused on three issues: communication, school safety and equity, while admitting the need to be flexible and listen to teachers' concerns.
+Nigro wants to streamline union messaging through a more modern and secure platform, aiming to improve organization within a massive group of 3,700 members and a range of smaller committees.

+Nigro, instructional technology coach at School 355, said he and his wife, a teacher at McKinley High School, have worked at sites that have experienced violence within the last 14 months.
+He suggested that school entry points, staffing and identification cards were among safety areas that could be improved.

+Nigro said he does not want the election outcome to divide a membership he's trying to unite.

 Ben Tsujimoto can be reached at btsujimoto@buffnews.com, at (716) 849-6927 or on Twitter at @Tsuj10.